ankit-rathi/blog_backup/_posts/2020-05-10-Becoming-Data-AI-Specialist-on-AWS-Platform.md

 There are plenty of resources available to learn about AWS Data & AI services for free.

 ## AWS Cloud Practitioner Essentials
-This module is comprised of a series of videos that provide high-level information about several AWS Cloud services, including
+This module is comprised of a series of videos that provide high-level information about several AWS Cloud services, including:
 - Amazon Elastic Cloud Compute (EC2)
 - Amazon Elastic Block Store (EBS)
 - Amazon Simple Storage Service (S3)